 iii)User's activity: This refers to the user's essential interaction with the app including how many posts you have liked or posted, how many hours you spend on particular posts and pages.

 iv)History of interaction with the person who posted: How many times people, in general, have interacted with posts on that person's page and also if you commented or liked their posts.

 For the Explore page, the users' recently followed profiles and pages, the places visited, posts where comments were posted, are all collected.
-Based on this data set, Instagram uses predictive analytics to show the user the kind of posts that they are more likely to engage with.
+Based on this data set, AI in Instagram uses predictive analytics to show the user the kind of posts that they are more likely to engage with.

 User Engagement Graph for Suggested Posts

 A user's activities on Instagram help the ML algorithms build a graph of their interests, which is known as the User Engagement Graph.
 Each node in the graph represents content that the user has shown explicit interest towards.
 These nodes also represent "seed" accounts or accounts that the users have interacted with by liking or commenting on their posts.